addyosmani/backbone-fundamentals/backbone-fundamentals.md

 this.todoList.model = Todo;
 ```

 The result of this is that when our TodoList collection instantiates new Todo models, it will return our plain Backbone model instance as desired.
-This allows us to write a spec for testing the addition of new model literals as follows:
+This allows us to write a test for the addition of new model literals as follows:

 ```javascript
 module( 'Should function when instantiated with model literals', {